Driving under the influence of drugs

 Even if the drug is legal, driving on it is just as illegal as driving on prohibited drugs.
 If a medicine affects your ability to drive, you’ll be breaking the law if you get behind the wheel.

-Always read the label if you’re taking prescribed medication.
+Always read the label if you’re taking prescription drugs.
 Antihistamines (often used in flu and hayfever remedies) and tranquillisers (used to treat anxiety, depression and sleeping disorders) may significantly affect reaction times and/or cause drowsiness.
-If the label advises against ‘operating heavy machinery’, consider it a warning not to get behind the wheel of a vehicle.
+If the label advises against ‘operating heavy machinery’, consider it a warning against attempting to drive.
 If in doubt, consult your doctor (GP).